jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 threshold, then $\rho$ is well-determined.
 We then need to consider $\alpha$ and
 $\beta$.
 It works best to consider which values lead to which ranges of arc angles.
 These are set out in the table\text{ (see table \ref{tabH})}.
-Zebraix only supports elliptical-arc and parabolic RQSs, and therefore
+Zebraix only supports elliptical-arc and parabolic RQCs, and therefore

 $$
 -1 < \rho < 1 \label{Eq86}